grafana/pyroscope/docs/sources/configure-client/_index.md

 ## Enriching profile data

 You can add tags to your profiles to help correlate them with your other telemetry signals.
-Some common tags that are used are version, region, environment, request types, etc.
+Commonly used tags include version, region, environment, and request types.
 You have the ability to add tags using both the SDK and Alloy.

 Valid tag formats may contain ASCII letters and digits, as well as underscores.
 It must match the regex `[a-zA-Z_][a-zA-Z0-9_]`.